cdransf/cd-11ty/src/posts/2023/fastmail-handling-inbound-email-with-regex-filters-now-with-chatgpt.md

 ## Mapping categories as folders

 I've tailored these rules to align with folders on a per-topic basis.
 I have a broad `Financial` folder for things like receipts, bank statements and bills.
-That folder contains a few granular subfolders like `Deliveries`, `Media`, `Medical`, `Promotions` and so forth.
+That folder contains a few granular sub-folders like `Deliveries`, `Media`, `Medical`, `Promotions` and so forth.
 All multistep rules are set to filter messages when `any` of the tabled criteria matches.

 The top level `Financial` rule [looks like this](https://pastes.coryd.dev/mail-regexes-financial/markup).